brianhouse/art_and_code/units/3_nonlinearity/description.md

     print("I don't know how you feel.")
 ```

 This reworked example tests if the word "good" is contained somewhere in the variable `feeling` (and likewise for the other options), so it is a little more flexible when it comes to extraneous words.
-We've also added a line that is a trick to convert things to lowercase and prevent the mixup in the second example.
+We've also added a line that is a trick to convert the input to lowercase and prevent the second mixup with cases.

 <p align="center">
   <img src="code/7_in_2.png" width=600 />